Evidence for local spots of viscous electron flow in graphene at moderate mobility: Kelvin Probe Force Microscopy

 One of the two scanning probe microscopy methods employed to image the current induced electric fields is Kelvin Probe Force Microscopy with amplitude modulation (AM-KPFM).
 Figure~\ref{fig2_KPFM}a illustrates its implementation in the Dimension Icon AFM setup from Bruker as used here.
 It employs a two-path process conducted for each scan line.
-In the first path, the topography of the sample is acquired by tapping mode AFM.
-In the second path, called the lift mode, the tip movement mimicks the sample topography at an offset height $z_{\rm tip}$, while the contact potential difference of the tip with respect to the sample, $V_{\rm CPD}$, is determined at each point.
-Hence, the tip retraces the measured topography from the first path with an additional tip-sample distance $z_{\rm tip}$.
+During the first path, the topography of the sample is acquired by tapping mode AFM with cantilever amplitude of 30--33\,nm.
+At the second path, called the lift mode, the tip retraces the measured topography from the first path with an additional tip-sample distance $z_{\rm tip}\approx 30$\,nm, while the contact potential difference of the tip with respect to the sample, $V_{\rm CPD}(x,y)$, is determined at each tip position $(x,y)$. $V_{\rm CPD}(x,y)$ measures the difference between the work function of the tip $W_{\rm tip}$ and the the work function of the sample area below the tip $W_{\rm sample}(x,y)$, i.e. $V_{\rm CPD}(x,y)=W_{\rm tip}-W_{\rm sample}(x,y)$.
 During tapping mode, the cantilever oscillation is mechanically driven by a piezo-electric element while the cantilever scans the sample surface employing a $z$-feedback that regulates the tip-sample distance $z$ to maintain a constant amplitude of the cantilever oscillation $A_{f_{\rm drive}}^{\rm TM}\approx\,$30 nm.
-The drive amplitude of the piezoelectric element is $V_{\rm drive}=2-3$\,V at a drive frequency $f_{\rm drive}$ that is chosen at 50\,Hz below the resonance frequency of the free cantilever $f_{\rm res}$ and given in the respective figure captions.
+The drive amplitude of the piezoelectric element is $V_{\rm drive}=2-3$\,V at a drive frequency $f_{\rm drive}$ that is chosen at 50\,Hz below the resonance frequency of the free cantilever $f_{\rm res}$ and given in table~\ref{table_Record_Parameters}.